dataresearchcenter/followthemoney/docs/docs/cli.md

----
-title: CLI
----

-# CLI
+# Command-line tool

-The `ftm` command-line tool can be used to generate, process and export streams of entities in a line-based JSON format.
+The `ftm` command-line tool can be used to generate, process and export [streams of entities](index.md) in a line-based JSON format.
 Typical uses would include:

-* Generating FollowTheMoney entities by applying an [entity mapping to structured data tables](/docs/mappings) (CSV, SQL).
+* Generating entities by applying an [entity mapping to structured data tables](mappings.md) (CSV, SQL).
-* Converting an existing stream of FollowTheMoney entities into another format, such as CSV, Excel, Gephi GEXF or Neo4J's Cypher language.
+* Converting an existing stream of entities into another format, such as CSV, Excel, Gephi GEXF or Neo4J's Cypher language.
-* Converting data in complex formats, such as the Open Contracting Data Standard, into FollowTheMoney entities.
+* Converting data in complex formats, such as the Open Contracting Data Standard, into entities.

 ## Installation